The skills you need to showcase in your DHL industrial year applications

 DHL is coy about the skills it values in work experience applicants – besides stating the need for applicants to have a desire to work in the industry, drive and a willingness to take on responsibility.
 However, it is possible to identify valuable skills to write about by:

-- reading the graduate profiles on this employer hub
+- reading the Inside Buzz reviews on this employer hub

-- watching the videos and reading the blogs of graduates on the DHL graduate website
+- watching the videos and reading the profiles of graduates and placement students on the DHL graduate website

 - reviewing the services that DHL provides in different sectors on the DHL corporate website and reading the company’s 2020 strategy

-- checking out DHL’s guide to logistics: Discovering Logistics (search for it).
+- checking out DHL’s Trend Research guides to different aspects of logistics (search for them).

 For example, if applying for an operational warehouse team leader industrial year placement, we believe that the attributes you should highlight include: